Discover Dynamic Chennai – South India’s Cultural Hub

 Ancient Roots and Early Settlements

-Long before British ships arrived on the Coromandel Coast, the area that would become Chennai was home to thriving Tamil settlements.
-Mylapore, one of Chennai’s oldest neighborhoods, may have been the ancient port of “Manarpha” mentioned by Greek geographer Ptolemy in the 2nd century CE.
-According to Christian tradition, Apostle Thomas preached here and was martyred on St. Thomas Mount in 72 CE, making this one of Christianity’s earliest footholds in India.
+Long before British ships arrived on the Coromandel Coast, the area that became Chennai was home to thriving Tamil settlements.
+Mylapore, one of Chennai’s oldest neighborhoods, may correspond to the ancient port of “Mailarpha” mentioned by the Greek geographer Ptolemy in the 2nd century CE.
+According to Christian tradition, the Apostle Thomas preached in the area and was martyred on St. Thomas Mount in 72 CE — making Mylapore one of Christianity’s earliest Asian footholds.

-By the 7th and 8th centuries, Tamil poets were celebrating temples in Mylapore, Triplicane, and Tiruvottiyur in their devotional verses.
-These sacred sites, dedicated to Hindu deities, formed the spiritual backbone of the region’s Tamil identity that persists today.
+By the 7th and 8th centuries, the Tamil nayanmar and alvar saint-poets celebrated Mylapore, Triplicane, and Tiruvottiyur temples in their devotional verses (the Tamil literature of bhakti).
+These sacred sites — including the Kapaleeshwarar Temple and Parthasarathy Temple — formed the spiritual backbone of regional Tamil identity that persists today.

 Portuguese Pioneers

-The Portuguese were the first Europeans to establish a significant presence, arriving in 1523 and naming their Mylapore colony São Tomé de Meliapore.
-They built churches on St. Thomas Mount and near the apostle’s tomb, creating a religious hub that attracted Christian pilgrims.
-Though Portuguese control flickered between 1662-1749, their architectural legacy remains visible in weathered chapels and colonial-era structures.
+The Portuguese were the first Europeans to establish a significant Coromandel Coast presence, arriving in 1523 and naming their Mylapore colony São Tomé de Meliapore after the apostle’s traditional martyrdom site.
+They built churches on St. Thomas Mount and near the apostle’s tomb (the current San Thome Basilica was built over Portuguese foundations in 1893).
+Portuguese control flickered between 1662–1749, but their architectural legacy survives in weathered chapels and colonial-era structures.

 British Foundation and Fort St. George

-Chennai’s modern history began on August 22, 1639, when Francis Day of the British East India Company, working with his Tamil translator Beri Thimmappa, secured land from local Nayak ruler Damarla Venkatadri.
-By 1640, Fort St. George rose on the coastline, named after England’s patron saint.
-This star-shaped fortress became the nucleus of Madrasapattinam, which grew rapidly into the regional headquarters of British trade along the Coromandel Coast.
+Chennai’s modern history began on 22 August 1639, when Francis Day of the British East India Company, working with his Tamil translator Beri Thimmappa, secured land from local Vijayanagara-affiliated Nayak ruler Damarla Venkatadri.
+By 1640, Fort St. George rose on the coastline — named after England’s patron saint — and became the nucleus of Madrasapattinam, the regional headquarters of British Coromandel Coast trade.

-By 1653, Madras had become the Madras Presidency, one of British India’s three major administrative zones.
-The settlement expanded organically, absorbing nearby villages like Triplicane and Egmore by 1700, creating a cosmopolitan mix of Tamil, Telugu, Portuguese, Armenian, and British communities.
+By 1653, Madras had become the Madras Presidency, one of British India’s three major administrative zones (alongside Bombay and Calcutta).
+The settlement absorbed nearby villages — Triplicane, Egmore, Mylapore — by 1700, creating a cosmopolitan mix of Tamil, Telugu, Portuguese, Armenian, and British communities.
+Fort St. George remains an active government complex today; the Tamil Nadu Legislative Assembly meets within its walls.

 Colonial Conflicts and Growth

-Madras wasn’t just a trading post—it was a prize fought over by European powers.
-During the Carnatic Wars, French forces under Admiral La Bourdonnais captured Madras in 1746, only to return it in 1749 after the Treaty of Aachen.
-The fort withstood subsequent French sieges in 1759 and attacks by Mysore’s Hyder Ali in 1769 and 1780.
-By 1801, the Nawab of Arcot ceded his territories to the British, cementing their control over South India.
+Madras was a prize fought over by European powers.
+During the Carnatic Wars, French forces under Admiral La Bourdonnais captured Madras in 1746, returning it in 1749 after the Treaty of Aix-la-Chapelle.
+The fort survived French sieges in 1759 and attacks by Mysore’s Hyder Ali in 1769 and 1780.
+By 1801, the Nawab of Arcot ceded his territories to the British, cementing Madras Presidency control over much of South India.

-Even during global conflicts, Madras played its part.
-In World War I, the German cruiser SMS Emden shelled the city’s oil depots in 1914, making it the only Indian city directly attacked during the war.
-World War II brought Japanese bombing raids, though damage was minimal.
+Even global conflicts touched Madras: in September 1914, the German cruiser SMS Emden shelled the city’s oil depots — making Madras the only Indian city directly attacked during World War I. World War II brought Japanese bombing raids in 1942–1943, though damage was minimal.

 Independence and Modern Transformation